HSE National Ambulance Service: Emergency Aeromedical Service

 The Emergency Aeromedical Service is an air ambulance based at Custume Barracks in Athlone, jointly operated by airmen from No 3 Operations Wing of the Air Corps and advanced paramedics from NAS designated callsign Air Corps 112.
 It principally responds to remote areas which would be otherwise difficult to access by road.
 In 2019, the Irish Community Air Ambulance was launched based in Rathcoole, North Cork designated callsign Helimed 92.
 This community funded charity service, like the Emergency Aeromedical Service Air Corps 112, is tasked to calls by the National Emergency Operations Centre (NEOC).
 This service can respond to any point in a 25,000 km^{2} radius from its base in North Cork within 30 minutes.
 In 2020 this service responded to 490 incidents across 13 counties, this increased to 512 incidents across 14 counties in 2021 and in the first four months of 2022 the service has responded to 325 emergencies.

 Intermediate care

 In addition to frontline emergency ambulance services, the HSE National Ambulance Service provides a routine and non-routine inter-facility transfer service 24 hours a day.
-In 2012, the NAS introduced the Intermediate Care Vehicle (ICV).
-This specially designed vehicle is equipped and crewed for the purpose of providing an inter-facility transfer service and responding to low acuity 999 calls, which in turn will make more frontline vehicles, crewed by paramedics and advanced paramedics, available for emergencies.
-The ICVs are capable of being utilised as first responders/additional vehicles for emergencies, it’s important to note the ICVs regularly respond to high acuity emergency calls and often transport patients to emergency departments.
+In 2012, NAS introduced the Intermediate Care Vehicle (ICV).
+This specially designed vehicle is equipped and crewed for the purpose of providing an inter-facility transfer service and responding to low acuity 999 calls, which in turn will make more frontline vehicles, crewed by paramedics and advanced paramedics, available for emergencies.ICVs are capable of being utilised as first responders/additional vehicles for emergencies.
 The vehicles are crewed by two Pre Hospital Emergency Care Council (PHECC) registered Emergency Medical Technicians (formerly known as Intermediate Care Operatives (ICOs).